ansilove/ansilove/README.md

        -s          show SAUCE record without generating output -v          show version information

 There are certain cases where you need to set options for proper rendering.
-However, this is occassionally.
+However, this is occasionally.
 Results turn out well with the built-in defaults.
 You may launch AnsiLove with the option `-e` to get a list of basic examples.
 Note that columns is restricted to `BIN` files, it won't affect other file types.

 ## Fonts